 Roughly half of all training plans include long endurance weekend rides.
 Currently, minor updates have been made to Sweet Spot Base low-volume plans — this does not affect any weekend rides.
 Mid-volume plans have been updated with shorter Sweet Spot interval workouts in lieu of the longer weekend rides.
 Sweet Spot Base high-volume plans have been completely reworked.

-In the near future, many Build and Specialty plans will be updated to replace longer endurance rides with shorter duration Sweet Spot workouts.
+Many Build and Specialty plans have been updated to replace longer endurance rides with shorter duration Sweet Spot workouts as well.

 Why the change?